digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/console.rst

 For production use cases, in particular if the Admin API is not just bound to localhost, we recommend to enable :ref:`TLS <tls-configuration>` with mutual authentication.
-If an API is secured using certificates that are singed by a system-wide trusted CA and TLS configuration is otherwise empty, TLS can be enabled for a remote node as following:
+If an API is secured using certificates that are signed by a system-wide trusted CA and the TLS configuration is otherwise empty, TLS can be enabled for a remote node as following:

 .. code-block:: none